Virginia-iGEM/2018-tutorials/wiki/README.md

 But to circumvent `load.php`, sometimes you have to use `!important`.
 Don't be afraid to do it, you aren't gonna break anyone's browsers.
 You should just...
 Never do it outside of working on the iGEM wiki.
 This is a problem with the way the iGEM wiki is set up, and absolutely should change in the future.
 Email your iGEM representative and let your voice be heard.

+**Update:** We are updating iGEM-wikibrick so that !important probably won't be needed anymore.
+More on this as it develops.

 ### Use and abuse the Inspector

 Your web browser has an inspector.
 You can open it by right clicking on any element on your wiki page (be it hosted locally or live), and click Inspect Element.
 This will tell you everything about how the element is loaded, styled, rendered, and let you play with it in JavaScript and see how all of your scripts are behaving.